ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ## Number of periods

 Based on the Start and End date of the lease specified for the Time Period Type of a rental asset, an additional **Number of Periods** field is automatically calculated.
-Its purpose is to reveal **how many** full days, 24-hour periods, overnight stays, or months the asset will be leased for.
+It reveals **how many** full days, 24-hour periods, overnight stays, or months the asset will be leased for.

 This automatic calculation applies for the **lease contracts lines** containing the respective rental asset(s), as well as for the lines of subsequently generated **transaction protocols** of type "Receive" and "Write Off Not Returned".